taylorsudo/world-map/README.md

 ## Troubleshooting
 - Popups empty or markers missing?
 Check that Latitude/Longitude are numbers and the database is shared with your integration.
 - Still seeing defaults for icons?
-Add/adjust category names in Notion or tweak the mapping in `server.js`.
+Ensure your Notion `Category` exactly matches the icon name in `icons.js`, or tweak the mapping in `server.js`.
 - Use the browser console for fetch errors; the backend also logs Notion query issues.